bigchaindb/BEPs/42/README.md

 $ mongorestore --archive=bigchaindb.archive
 ```

+Note that we do not take a dump of the Tendermint storage.
+After a migration, Tendermint starts building a new chain according to the new format so no old data is carried over by design.

 Afterwards, Tendermint may be started.

 Note that although a node can join the network and work to some extent without restoring from the archive, it is not able to properly validate transactions so restoring from the archive is a must.